eszter-pai/eszter-pai/README.md

 - 👋 Hi, I’m @eszter-pai
 - 👀 I’m interested in supporting decision making with solid evidence.
 - 🌱 I’m currently learning and Data Analytics and Natural Language Processing.
-- 💞️ Skills in SQL, Python, Tableau, Python.
+- 💞️ Skills in Python, Tableau, SQL, R.
 - 📫 How to reach me : https://www.linkedin.com/in/eszterpai/

 <!---